Collier on Bankruptcy

 Moore's Federal Practice, Full Set with SVC

-Discounts may be available to LexisNexis customers that subscribe to both online research and print products.
-If you are not currently an online research subscriber, call 1-800-833-9844 for details.
+For pricing and more information on this title, call us at 1-877-394-8826.
+Discounts may be available to customers that subscribe to both online research and print products.
 Comprehensive and time-honored treatise on U.S. federal practice and one of the most cited texts in the legal world.

 Nimmer on Copyright